hammerheim-game/hammerheim-rules/7-equipment.md

 succeeds, the spell fails to work.
 If the roll fails, the spell works normally.

-### Halfling Cookbook
+#### Halfling Cookbook
 (Halflings Only)
 All Halfling chefs have their own secret recipes, and these are recorded in tomes handwritten in Mootland, the home country of the Halflings.
-So famous are some of these books that adventurous Halflings will venture even into places as dangerous as Mordheim to sample these recipes.
+So famous are some of these books that adventurous Halflings will venture even into places as dangerous as Hammerheim to sample these recipes.
 A warband with a Halfling Cookbook pays 1 gold less when hiring new Halflings, and may own any number of Halfling Cookbooks (though the cost of new Halflings may never go negative.
 Even Halflings aren't crazy enough to pay people to get them killed)

-### Hammer of Witches
+#### Hammer of Witches

 _[Witch Hunters Only]_